ftctechnh/ftc_app/README.md

 # Swerve Robotics FTC Library

-*Note: new use of the Swerve Robotics Library is not recommended, as nearly all the functionality provided therein has been folded into the core FTC SDK (and what little that hasn't likely soon will be).
-For those returning here from last year, welcome!
-A new release of the library will be forthcoming in time for kickoff that will synchronize with the revised core SDK; your patience is appreciated.*
+*Note: new use of the Swerve Robotics Library is not recommended, as nearly all the functionality provided therein has been folded into the core FTC SDK.
+For those returning here from last year, welcome!*

 Welcome to the Swerve Robotics library for the FTC robot controller runtime.
-The purpose of our library is to augment the robot controller runtime library from FTC HQ in order to simplify programming for FTC teams.
+The original purpose of our library was to augment the robot controller runtime library from FTC HQ in order to simplify programming for FTC teams.
+Over the course of the 2015-16 season, we implemented a considerable amount of functionality that aided in endeavor.
+However, during that season and through the subsequent summer, virtually all of that functionality was incorporated into the core FTC SDK (as of this writing, 5 Sept 2016, the only tiny remaining piece is a very small enhancement to color sensors, and with the new @I2cSensor support, that could be better implemented).
+Accordingly, for the time being at least, the Swerve Robotics library is being mothballed.

+Thank you for your support and feedback.
+It was much appreciated.

+## Archive

+The remainder of this readme is of historical interest only.

 The central aim here is not to change what's there, just to make it better.
 The library is a drop-in replacement: if your code works with the FTC HQ release, it will work with the Swerve library, but you can also take advantage of new things.
 **Please** consult the [GitHub release notes](https://github.com/SwerveRobotics/ftc_app/releases)